 First generation AKD drives support one axis per drive, while AKD2G drives support two axes per drive.
 When configuring drives in the "EtherCAT Devices tab" (p.
-289), you will need to designate which motion axis applies to each "drive axis", which is the actual axis the drive controls.
+292), you will need to designate which motion axis applies to each "drive axis", which is the actual axis the drive controls.

-Item Description Show only drives This option hides from the list all EtherCAT slaves that are not drives Scan Devices The KAS Runtime sends EtherCAT messages to discover the physical devices and modules present in the network (see explanation below )

-Item Description Name, Vendor, Product, and Model model number for each device lor name, product name (or code number), and is displayed and ordered by the position in the tree. cludes the extension and connectivity options, FW Version For KollmorgenTM drives, the fi rmware version is displayed on the conditions that: network (with AKD drive itine was run successfully on the EtherCAT es with version 01-08-000-00 firmware or later) ded to the AKD drive(s) while the KAS project was Otherwise the text displayed: Unknown) NOTE If the firmware version is shown as "Unknown", the drive has valid resident firmware (from which to boot), but does not have valid operational firmware.
-Please download and install the latest operational firmware and reboot the AKD.
+Item Description Show only drives This option hides from the list all EtherCAT slaves that are not drives Scan Devices The KAS Runtime sends EtherCAT messages to discover the physical devices and modules present in the network (see explanation below) Name, Vendor, Product, and Model The project device name, vendor name, product name (or code number), and model number for each device is displayed and ordered by the position in the tree.
+The model (when available) includes the extension and connectivity options, $\mathtt{NBEC}$ for example.
+FW Version For Kollmorgen drives, the firmware version is displayed on the conditions that: The "Scan Devices" routine was run successfully on the EtherCAT network (with AKD drives with version 01-08-000-00 firmware or later) Firmware was downloaded to the AKD drive(s) while the KAS project was open in the KAS IDE.
+Otherwise the text displayed: (Unknown) If the firmware version is shown as "Unknown", the drive has valid resident firmware (from which to boot), but does not have valid operational firmware.
+Please download and install the latest operational firmware and reboot the AKD/AKD2G.
 Drive Axis Number This number designates which axis, of those available on a drive, is being defined.
-For most drives, this number will just be a "1", but for AKD2Gs, there are two entries, Drive Axis Number 1 and Drive Axis Number 2, Mapped to Axis For each drive, it is displayed i f it is: Unassigned: from the drop-down menu, you can choose an axis that has not been assigned (it is applicable either for PLCopen or Pipe Network motion engines).
+For most drives, this number will just be a "1", but for AKD2Gs, there are two entries, Drive Axis Number 1 and Drive Axis Number 2, Mapped to Axis For each drive, it is displayed if it is: Unassigned: from the drop-down menu, you can choose an axis that has not been assigned (it is applicable either for PLCopen or Pipe Network motion engines).
 Already mapped to a physical device: the mapping operation is done using the Scan Devices command.
-See details in Scan and Map Network Devices Simulated ant to simulate the device, which means that the munication to this device is performed through the Mapped to an Axis?
-Simulated State Νο Simulation is not applicable Yes If Drive is mapped to a physical drive, then the simulation is Enabled, so you can set state to Yes/No&gt; Display checkbox If Drive is not mapped to a physical drive, Simulation is forced to Yes Save parameters to NV memory parameters to the NVRAM of each drive currently is enabled only when the Online Mode is activated ompted with the option to save modified drive ot been performed prior to the following Exiting "Online Configu Disconnecting from the Closing the project Exiting the IDE Upgrade Firmware This command triggers a firmw Ctrl+A shortcut to select all dr vare upgrade for the selected drives (you can use ives).
-For more details, refer to FAQ section.
+See details in Scan and Map Network Devices

+Item Description Simulated vant to simulate the device, which means that the mmunication to this device is performed through the Mapped to an Axis?
+Simulated State No Simulation is not applicable Yes If Drive is mapped to a physical drive, then the simulation is Enabled, so you can set state to Yes/No&gt; Display checkbox If Drive is not mapped to a physical drive, Simulation is forced to Yes Save parameters to NV memory b' parameters to the NVRAM of each drive currently on is enabled only when the Online Mode is activated · · · · · · · · · · · · · · · · · · · prompted with the option to save modified drive not been performed prior to the following Exiting "Online Configurat Disconnecting from the co Closing the project Exiting the IDE Upgrade Firmware This command triggers a firm Ctrl+A shortcut to select all ware upgrade for the selected drives (you can use drives).
+For more details, refer to FAC section.